top of page

 In Ayurveda, ama is the root cause of disease.

-I think the word disease has become known as such an intense word, but really the word when broken down is dis-ease.. the inability for our body to passively function happily.
+I think the word disease has become known as such an intense word, but the word broken down is dis-ease.. the inability for our body to passively function efficiently and happily- easily.

-Just that simple, ama is the root cause of disease, should be an easy fix then?
+Just that simple, eh?
+So ama is the root cause of disease, should be an easy fix then?

 There is an optimistic idea that our body naturally cleans and restores itself, given the time, nutrients and energy.
 However, if we do not give our body the time, nutrients and energy to do so, ama begins to build up.
 This build up can occur each day, building up until our body, months, years behind, begins to show symptoms of dis-ease.